ppamidimarri/TCM2ndHome/README.md

 9. `sudo cp tc2Stager.service /lib/systemd/system`
 10. `sudo cp tcm2.service /lib/systemd/system`
 11. `sudo systemctl daemon-reload`
-12. `sudo systemctl enable removeOldSecond.service`
+12. `sudo systemctl enable removeOldSecond`
-13. `sudo systemctl enable tc2Stager.service`
+13. `sudo systemctl enable tc2Stager`
-14. `sudo systemctl enable tcm2.service`
+14. `sudo systemctl enable tcm2`
 15. `sudo reboot`
-16. Once the Pi boots up, check `systemctl status tcm2.service` see that your services are running
+16. Once the Pi boots up, check `systemctl status tcm2` see that your services are running

 You can stop or start the `removeOldSecond` and `tc2Stager` services together by stopping or starting `tcm2`.
 You can stop or start them separately as well.